unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

      `Finish | 6`
 {% endhighlight %}

-Step 6: Add A to processed/visited nodes list.
+Step 6: We add A to processed_nodes list.
 Update parents_table entry for Finish.
 Basically, we will set parents_table[Finish]='A' to indicate that the path to Finish is through A.

 Step 7: We again call find_lowest_cost_node, which will return the Finish node.

 Step 8: There are no neighbours for Finish node.
-So, updation of costs_table gets skipped.
+So, `Perform relaxation` phase gets skipped.

 Step 9: We again go back to find_lowest_cost_node.
-This time it will return None, as all of the nodes are in the processed/visited node list.
+This time it will return None, as all of the nodes are in the processed_nodes list.
 That marks the end of Dijkstra's algorithm execution.
 At this point, costs_table will have the cost of shortest path from Start node to any given node.
 For example, costs_table[Finish] will give cost of Shortest path from Start node to Finish node.

 Step 10: In order to print the actual shortest path, we need to backtrack using the parents_table. parents_table['Finish'] will give parent of Finish.
 We will have to do this for every parent node, until we reach the Start node.
+This can be seen in action under the `Print the results` section of python code.

 # Datastructures required to implement Dijkstra's Algorithm

 1. A HashTable which we call `Graph` to represent the Graph.
 It is actually a HashTable of HashTable because we have to store the weights of the edges as well.
 I will explain it in detail later.
 2. A HashTable which we call `costs_table` to represent the cost to reach a node.
 If the cost for a Node is unknown we put infinity.
 3. A HashTable which we call the `parents_table` to track the parent node of a given node.
-4. A List which we call the `processed_nodes` to track the visited or processed nodes.
+4. A List which we call the `processed_nodes` to keep track of the visited or processed nodes.

-How do we `represent the Graph` with weight using HashTable?
+How do we `represent the Graph` with weights using HashTable?
 Based on our earlier strategy, we would have represented the connection from "Start" to A and B as follows,

 {% highlight python %}
 graph = {}